Nokota horse: History

-In the late 1970s, growing public opposition to the removal of feral horses prompted management strategy changes, and today the herds within the Theodore Roosevelt National Park are managed for the purposes of historical demonstration.
+In the late 1970s, growing public opposition to the removal of feral horses prompted changes to management strategy, and today the herds within the Theodore Roosevelt National Park are managed for historical demonstration.
 However, in 1986 the park added outside bloodlines with the aim of modifying the appearance of the Nokota.
 Park management felt that the horses created with the outside bloodlines would sell better at subsequent auctions.
-The dominant herd stallions were removed and replaced with two feral stallions from Bureau of Land Management Mustang herds, a crossbred Shire stallion, a Quarter Horse stallion and an Arabian stallion.
+The dominant herd stallions were removed and replaced with two feral stallions from Bureau of Land Management herds; a Shire-Paint cross stallion; an American Quarter Horse stallion; and an Arabian stallion.
 At the same time that the stallion replacements took place, many horses from the park were rounded up and sold.
 At the 1986 auction, concerned about the welfare of the Nokota horse, Leo and Frank Kuntz purchased 54 horses, including the dominant stallion, a blue roan.
 This was in addition to smaller numbers of horses purchased in 1981, 1991 and 1997.
-After researching the history of the breed, the Kuntzs stated that they had found evidence that the horses in the park were probably related to the remaining horses from the band of 250 Sitting Bull horses, who had been range-bred by the Marquis de Mores, who founded the town of Medora.
+After researching the history of the breed, the Kuntz brothers stated that they had found evidence that the horses in the park were probably related to the remaining horses from the band of 250 Sitting Bull horses, which had been range-bred by the Marquis de Morès, who founded the town of Medora.
 However, the short-lived Nokota Horse Association stated that there was no evidence for this claim.